erickosmala/A-dpGAN2CycleGAN-Based-Approach-to-Cephalometric-Line-Detection/README.md

 - `MSE` – the Mean Squared Error value for the individual image,
 - `Normalised MSE <0; 1>` – the normalized MSE value within the range [0, 1].

+## Plot generation

+To generate the data points used in the `LaTeX` plots (identical to those included in our paper), one should use the provided `generate_points_for_latex.py` script.
+This script outputs all the necessary information required to produce the aforementioned plots.